 - Thus the willingness to pay of high-background parents always exceeds that of low-background parents. - Therefore, the high-background parent can always outbid the low-background parent for the privilege of sending his children to school with other high-background parents. - Thus with profit maximizing schools, segregation will arise as the outcome.

-- The results are very different when the human capital production function features negative cross-partial derivatives, $\partial^2 f(e_1, e_2)/\partial e_1 \partial e_2 < 0$ or exhibits submodularity. - For example, we might have where $\phi > 1$ and $\lambda > 0$ but small, so that human capital is increasing in parental background.
+function features negative cross-partial derivatives, $\partial^2 f(e_1, e_2)/\partial e_1 \partial e_2 < 0$ or exhibits submodularity.